22.7 C

 7. Restlessness or Sleeping More Than Usual

 Stress can disrupt sleep patterns.
-Your pet might pace, circle their bed repeatedly, or seem unable to settle.
+Your pet may seem unable to settle, pace, or circle their bed a lot.
 Conversely, some pets respond by sleeping more as a form of emotional withdrawal.

 This shift—especially when paired with other signs—is a strong indicator that your pet is struggling emotionally.